HISTORY DAY

 OUTSTANDING ACHIEVEMENTS

-CONGRATULATIONS TO THIS YEAR'S AWARD WINNERS!
+CONGRATULATIONS TO OUR 2025 AWARD WINNERS!

 The Utah Historical Society’s annual awards recognize individuals and organizations that have made a significant contribution to history, prehistory or historic preservation in Utah.
 Whether these efforts are quiet or prominent, they benefit the state's citizens.